MicrosoftDocs/well-architected/well-architected/iot/iot-overview.md

 - Management and operations activities identify the current health state of the IoT system across all layers.

 Correctly executing DevOps and other cross-cutting activities can determine your success in creating and running a well-architected IoT solution.
-These activities help you meet the requirements set at design time and adjust for changing requirements over time.
+Cross-cutting activities help you meet the requirements set at design time and adjust for changing requirements over time.
 It's important to clearly assess your expertise in these activities and take measures to ensure execution at the required quality level.

 Relevant Microsoft technologies include: